Molx32/molx32.github.io/_posts/2022-08-02-Update-management-02.md

 - [Part 7 - Security patches on Azure ARC](/blog/2023/Update-management-06/)
 - [Part 8 - Security patches on CentOS machines](/blog/2023/Update-management-07/)

-In that part, I will describe what is Azure ARC, and how to deploy it.
+## Introduction
+In the previous post, I presented Azure policies that can be very useful for onboarding automation of the Log Analytics agent on both Azure and non Azure VMs.
+In this post, we will see how to deploy Azure ARC on all your non-Azure VMs.

+## General consideration
-## Prerequisites
+### Prerequisites
 All the prerequisites are documented by Microsoft in their [documentation](https://learn.microsoft.com/en-us/azure/azure-arc/servers/prerequisites).

 ### Supported OS
 Unfortunately, not all OSs are supported by Azure ARC.
 According to the Microsoft documentation, here are the supported OSs.
 - Microsoft